EKarton/Lecture-Video-to-PDF/README.md

     </p>
 </div>

-where each page contains an image of the lecture video, and a transcription explaining about that slide.
+where each page contains an image of the lecture video, and a transcription of the instructor explaining about that slide.

 ### Getting Started